-Neoplastic Diseases
+Neoplastic DiseasesMethotrexate is indicated in the treatment of gestational choriocarcinoma, chorioadenoma destruens and hydatidiform mole.

-Methotrexate is indicated in the treatment of gestational choriocarcinoma, chorioadenoma destruens and hydatidiform mole.
+In acute lymphocytic leukemia, methotrexate is indicated for use in maintenance therapy in combination with other chemotherapeutic agents.

-In acute lymphocytic leukemia, methotrexate is indicated in the prophylaxis of meningeal leukemia and is used in maintenance therapy in combination with other chemotherapeutic agents.
-Methotrexate is also indicated in the treatment of meningeal leukemia.
+Methotrexate is used alone or in combination with other anticancer agents in the treatment of breast cancer, epidermoid cancers of the head and neck, advanced mycosis fungoides

-Methotrexate is used alone or in combination with other anticancer agents in the treatment of breast cancer, epidermoid cancers of the head and neck, advanced mycosis fungoides (cuta-neous T cell lymphoma), and lung cancer, particularly squamous cell and small cell types.
-Methotrexate is also used in combination with other chemotherapeutic agents in the treatment of advanced stage non-Hodgkin's lymphomas.
+(cutaneous T cell lymphoma), and lung cancer, particularly squamous cell and small cell types.
+Methotrexate is also used in combination other chemotherapeutic agents in the treatment of advanced stage non-Hodgkin's lymphomas.